fastify/fastify-mongodb/README.md

 - a `database` string option is given during the plugin registration.
 - the connection string contains the database name.
 See the [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/#connection-string-uri-format)

-A `name` option can be used in order to connect to multiple MongoDB clusters.
+A `name` option can be used to connect to multiple MongoDB clusters.

 ```js
 const fastify = require('fastify')()